Adjusting for non-confounding covariates in case-control association studies: Introduction

-In this paper, we provide rigorous justification for the relative performances of the above three approaches (i.e., the standard prospective logistic regression adjusting for non-confounding covariates, the standard prospective logistic regression without adjusting for non-confounding covariates and the constrained maximum likelihood approach of \cite{mpMLE2017}).
-Specifically, under a simple scenario where both the exposure and covariate are dichotomous, we derive the asymptotic biases, asymptotic variances and Pitman's asymptotic relative efficiencies of the three approaches.
-Furthermore, we establish the asymptotic distribution of the constrained maximum likelihood estimator with a misspecified outcome prevalence.
-Our theoretical findings are at least three-fold.
-First, adjusting for non-confounding covariates can decrease power in case-control studies with a low outcome prevalence, which extends the finding of \cite{robinson1991some} and \cite{neuhaus1998} to case-control studies.
-Second, the constrained maximum likelihood approach has a uniform power advantage over the other two approaches.
-Third, the constrained maximum likelihood approach is robust when misspecifying the outcome prevalence.
+In this paper, we derive theoretical properties for the case-control logistic regression methods with and without covariate adjustment, and the constrained maximum likelihood method.
+Specifically, when both exposure and covariate are dichotomous, we derive the asymptotic biases, asymptotic variances and asymptotic relative efficiencies of the three methods.
+Furthermore, we obtain the asymptotic distribution of the constrained maximum likelihood estimator with a possibly misspecified disease prevalence.
+Our theoretical findings are at least threefold.
+First, adjusting for non-confounding covariates can decrease power in case-control studies with a low disease prevalence, which extends the finding of \cite{robinson1991some} and \cite{neuhaus1998} to case-control studies.
+Second, the constrained maximum likelihood method has a uniform power advantage over the other two methods.
+Third, the constrained maximum likelihood method is robust against prevalence misspecification.